 - The fragmented approach to developing and evaluating child health technology across the UK.

-The TITCH Network focuses on identifying and validating unmet needs and ideas for innovation in child health.
-The various stages involved in our innovation pathway and the ways in which we can provide input and support are outlined below.
+The TITCH network focuses on identifying and validating unmet needs and ideas for innovation in child health.
+The four main stages in our innovation pathway are outlined below.

 £3.1 MILLION LEVERAGED FROM SBRI HEALTHCARE

 The TITCH network worked closely with SBRI Healthcare, NHS England, and the Yorkshire and Humber Academic Health Science Network to leverage £3.1 million of SBRI Healthcare grant funding dedicated to child health technology.
 This SBRI Healthcare funding call focused specifically on independence and restoring function to children with long term conditions, and providing support for self-care and remote monitoring.

 The TITCH network supports the paediatric themes within the NIHR MedTech and In Vitro Diagnostic Co-operatives (MICs).
 There are 11 MICs, each with a different focus.
 The MICs aims to build expertise and capacity in the NHS to develop and evaluate new medical technologies and in vitro diagnostic tests.

 NIHR CYP MEDTECH

 The TITCH network demonstrated the need for a funded organisation solely dedicated to developing and evaluating child health technology.
 In January 2018, the NIHR funded the only MIC dedicated to child health technology, NIHR Children and Young People MedTech Co-operative (NIHR CYP MedTech).

 The TITCH network teamed up with NIHR Devices for Dignity MedTech Co-operative and Sheffield Hallam University to secure funding from the Department of Health for the Starworks Innovation Programme.
 Starworks aims to accelerate the translation of new inventions and developments in child prosthetics into everyday use for children and young people with limb loss.